zalenix/portaldocs/portal-sdk/generated/top-extensions-create.md

 **NOTE**:  EditScopes are becoming obsolete.
 It is recommended that extensions be developed without edit scopes, as specified in [top-editscopeless-forms.md](top-editscopeless-forms.md).

-For more information about forms without editScopes, see   [top-editscopeless-forms.md](top-editscopeless-forms.md) and [portalfx-controls-dropdown.md#migration-to-the-new-dropdown](portalfx-controls-dropdown.md#migration-to-the-new-dropdown).
+For more information about forms without editScopes, see   [portalfx-controls-dropdown.md#migration-to-the-new-dropdown](portalfx-controls-dropdown.md#migration-to-the-new-dropdown).

 For scenarios where a form is built with an `EditScope`, the Portal provides versions of accessible ARM dropdowns that replace the legacy, non-accessible dropdowns.
 The accessible controls have minimal API changes and are simple to integrate into existing blades or parts.
 However, the new dropdowns are based on a new accessible control that no longer supports the following options.